 * How can we restore tidal wetlands in situations where wetlands were historically lost by conversion into human land use?
 How can the wetland ecosystems and their functioning effectively be restored ?

 * A complementary line of research is on small, non-tidal lowland rivers, where the river bed is grown by aquatic plants.
 How do aquatic plants interact with the river flow of water, sediments and nutrients?
 How do these interactions lead to bio-geomorphic self-organisation of spatial vegetation patterns and geomorphic patterns on the river bed?
 What is the impact of aquatic plants on increased hydraulic friction, increasing river water levels and increasing flood risks?
 What is the expected response of the river ecosystem to changing discharge regimes induced by climate and land use change?

 Methods used to answer these research questions include experiments in the field and in laboratory flumes, field measurements, remote sensing, and computer modelling.
-I work with several PhD students and post-docs, and in collaboration with international experts in ecology, geo-science and engineering, with main field sites in Europe and the USA.
+I work with several PhD and Master students and post-docs, and in collaboration with international experts in ecology, geo-science and engineering, with main field sites in Europe and North and South America.

 - Onderwijscommissie Bio-ingenieurswetenschappen (effectief stemgerechtigd lid)

 - Onderwijscommissie Master na Master Think Water (effectief stemgerechtigd lid)